96-LB/CustomPortRifts/README.md

    > ⚠️ Do NOT download the source code using the button at the top of this page.
 If you're downloading a `.zip`, you are at the wrong place.

-2. Expand the "Assets" tab at the bottom and download `CustomPortRifts.dll`.
+2. Expand the 'Assets' tab at the bottom and download `CustomPortRifts.dll`.

 3. Place `CustomPortRifts.dll` in the `BepInEx/plugins` directory inside the Rift of the NecroDancer game folder.